Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Detailed Design and Implementation

-\stitle{Modeling $\mathrm{TGS}$. \,} A key aspect of our algorithm is to model the performance---\uline{t}oken \uline{g}eneration \uline{s}peed ($\mathrm{TGS}$)---for decoupled execution.
-We use a bottom-up approach that first models the execution time of drafter and verifier then move on the modeling of the expectation of $\mathrm{TGS}$, considering the impact of wasted tokens due to mis-speculation.
+\stitle{Modeling $\mathrm{TGS}$. \,} A key aspect of the planning is to model the performance---\uline{t}oken \uline{g}eneration \uline{s}peed ($\mathrm{TGS}$)---for decoupled execution.
+We use a bottom-up approach that first models the execution time of drafter and verifier, then move on the modeling of the expectation of $\mathrm{TGS}$, considering the impact of wasted tokens due to mis-speculation under a selected draft window.

-Given a batch of request $b$, the number of drafter workers $g_d$, and a verifier with execution configuration $g_v$, the draft and verification time can be approximated as an affine function with respective to the batch size: \\[-10pt]
+Given a batch of request $b$, the number of drafter workers $g_d$, and a verifier with execution configuration $g_v$, the draft ($D_{g_d}(\cdot)$) and verification ($V_{g_v,w}(\cdot)$) time can be approximated as an affine function with respective to the batch size ($b$): \\[-10pt]

-where $D_{g_d}'$, $V_{g_v,w}'$, $\alpha_g$ and $\beta_{g_v,w}$ are hyperparameters that fitted through offline profiling, similar to prior works~\cite{DBLP:conf/osdi/ZhuGZZZGX0KLWWK25}.
+where $D_{g_d}'$, $V_{g_v,w}'$, $\alpha_g$ and $\beta_{g_v,w}$ are hyperparameters that fitted through offline profiling, similar to prior works~\cite{DBLP:conf/osdi/ZhuGZZZGX0KLWWK25,kunserve}.

 Therefore, the total generation time of $w$ tokens in our decoupled execution paradigm can be modeled as: \\[-10pt]